DarrenCoppinger/playwright-milestone-project/README.md

 #### About
 The about page features a headshot image of the client with a general biography beside the image.
-The page includes a timeline of the playwrights theatrical performances, highlight the note achievements of her career.
+The page includes a timeline of the playwright's theatrical performances, highlight the note achievements of her career.

 #### Writing
 This page includes synopsis of the client's notable work.
 At the bottom of each synopsis is a button which allows the visit to the site to download extracts from each of the plays.